 - 1. Active Implantable Medical Devices Directive 90/385/EEC, Annex 8 (Minimum criteria to be met when designating inspection bodies to be notified) - 2.
 Medical Device Directive 93/42/EEC, Annex XI (Criteria to be met for the designation of Notified Bodies) - 3.
 In Vitro Medical Device IVD Directive (IVDD) 98/79/EC, Annex IX Criteria for the Designation of Notified Bodies - 4.
 MEDDEV 2.10-2 Rev 1 (April 2001), Designation and monitoring of Notified Bodies within the framework of EC Directives on Medical Devices - 5.
 IAF MD 5:2009, IAF Mandatory document for duration of QMS and EMS audits - 6.
 IAF MD 9:2011, IAF Mandatory Document for the Application of ISO/IEC 17021 in Medical Device Quality Management Systems (ISO 13485) - 7.
 Designating Authorities Handbook - 8.
-ISO/IEC 17021:2006, Conformity Assessment Requirements for bodies providing audit and certification of management systems - 9.
+ISO/IEC 17021:2011, Conformity Assessment Requirements for bodies providing audit and certification of management systems - 9.
 NBOG guidance 2009-3, Guideline for designating authorities to define the notification scope of a Notified Body conducting medical devices assessments - 10.
 NBOG guidance 2009-1, Guidance on design-dossier examination and report content - 11.
 NBOG guidance 2009-4, Guidance on Notified Body's tasks of technical documentation assessment on a representative basis - 12.
 NBOG CL 2010-1 Checklist for audit of Notified Body's review of Clinical Data/Clinical Evaluation - 13.
 Common Technical Specifications (CTS): Commission Decisions 2009/886/EC and 2011/869/EC - 14.
 NB-MED/2.5.4/Rec2 Verification of Manufactured Products for the IVD Directive - 15.
-COMMISSION RECOMMENDATION of XXX on the audits and [preliminary] assessments performed by notified bodies in the field of medical devices (Text with EEA relevance) draft
+COMMISSION RECOMMENDATION No 2013/473/EU of 24 September 2013on the audits and assessments performed by notified bodies in the field of medical devices (text with EEA relevance) - 16.
+COMMISSION IMPLEMENTING REGULATION (EU) No 920/2013of 24 September 2013on the designation and the supervision of notified bodies under Council Directive 90/385/EEC on active implantable medical devices and Council Directive 93/42/EEC on medical devices(Text with EEA relevance)

 In addition, there are many applicable guidance documents and standards that apply to the work of Notified Bodies in practise.
-These are issued by the European Commission (MEDDEV documents), IAF, NBOG, GHTF, NB-MED, etc. All these documents are deemed to be applicable for the Notified Bodies who undersign this CoC.
+These are issued by the European Commission (MEDDEV documents), IAF, NBOG, GHTF, IMDRF, NB-MED, etc. All these documents are deemed to be applicable for the Notified Bodies who undersign this CoC.

-ANNEX B - Assessment to CoC Compliance
+ANNEX B-Assessment to CoC Compliance